Kant and the Motherby Family

 Robert Motherby (December 23, 1736 - February 13, 1801)

 As a young lecturer, Kant had very little income.
 Nevertheless, he frequently invested small sums with Green & Motherby, who managed his assets so well that he later became quite wealthy.
 Kant, Green, and Motherby were not only business partners, but also close friends.
-A champagne glass held in a private collection provides evidence of this friendship with a revealing engraving:
+A champagne glass, handed down from Robert Motherby to his son William, provides evidence of this friendship with a revealing engraving:

 © Ralf Kranert

 This engraving proves that Kant and Robert Motherby were already friends in 1763.
-Their friendship, which lasted until the end of Robert Motherby's life (1801) therefore extends much further back than assumed by Reinhold Bernhard Jachmann (1767-1843) and other Kant biographers.
+Their friendship, which lasted until the end of Robert Motherby's life (1801) therefore extends much further back than assumed by most Kant biographers.

 Robert and Charlotte Motherby had 11 children (6 sons and 5 daughters; one son and one daughter died shortly after birth).
 Many periods of confinement for childbirth had severe effects on Charlotte’s health; she died in 1794 at the age of only 52.